Comparing Nova LifeStyle (NVFY) & Its Competitors

-Nova LifeStyle (NASDAQ:NVFY – Get Rating) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it contrast to its peers?
-We will compare Nova LifeStyle to similar companies based on the strength of its earnings, risk, institutional ownership, dividends, profitability, analyst recommendations and valuation.
+Nova LifeStyle (NASDAQ:NVFY – Get Rating) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it weigh in compared to its peers?
+We will compare Nova LifeStyle to similar companies based on the strength of its institutional ownership, profitability, risk, analyst recommendations, dividends, valuation and earnings.

 Institutional & Insider Ownership

-8.6% of Nova LifeStyle shares are held by institutional investors.
-Comparatively, 63.0% of shares of all “Household furniture” companies are held by institutional investors.
-40.4% of Nova LifeStyle shares are held by insiders.
-Comparatively, 9.5% of shares of all “Household furniture” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+8.6% of Nova LifeStyle shares are owned by institutional investors.
+Comparatively, 63.0% of shares of all “Household furniture” companies are owned by institutional investors.
+40.4% of Nova LifeStyle shares are owned by company insiders.
+Comparatively, 9.5% of shares of all “Household furniture” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

+Nova LifeStyle has a beta of 1.75, suggesting that its stock price is 75% more volatile than the S&P 500.
+Comparatively, Nova LifeStyle’s peers have a beta of 1.81, suggesting that their average stock price is 81% more volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Nova LifeStyle and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Nova LifeStyle and its peers, as provided by MarketBeat.com.

 |Sell Ratings